 The return flight seems to offer shorter options with 1.5-hour layovers, shortening the return journey to about 4-5 hours.

 H.A.S.
 Hanandjoeddin International Airport is a tiny airport, one of those where you get to walk across the tarmac without any aerobridges or fancy duty-free shops, so don’t plan to spend too much time hanging out at the airport.

 Note Belitung’s time is +7 GMT (1 hour ahead of Singapore)

 How much time to spend in Belitung?

-Ideally you should spend at least 4D3N in Belitung to get a taste of a variety of activities beyond the island hopping, especially if you want to check out East Belitung.
+If you are short on time, focus on island hopping in the northwest area, but ideally, I think you should spend at least 4D3N in Belitung to get a taste of a variety of activities beyond the island hopping, especially if you want to check out East Belitung.
 Belitung is 6x the size of Singapore and it takes 1.5-2 hours to get from Tanjung Pandan across to East Belitung.

 Tanjung Kelayang + North Islands

-The number one thing to do in Belitung is to island hop and enjoy the beautiful beaches, and one of the best places to check out is Tanjung Kelayang in the northwestern corner of Belitung Island, about half an hour’s drive from the town centre of Tanjung Pandan.
+The number one thing to do in Belitung is to island-hop and enjoy the beautiful beaches, and one of the best places to check out is Tanjung Kelayang in the northwestern corner of Belitung Island, about half an hour’s drive from the town centre of Tanjung Pandan.

 I suggest dedicating at least one day to island hopping via boat, and to pick a weekday when it is much quieter.
 Dry season is from April to September – I visited in October and we did encounter some rainy days as you’ll see from the pix, but keep in mind you are in the tropics, rain happens anytime it wants to in these parts.